hashicorp/vagrant/website/source/docs/providers/default.html.md

 Just set `VAGRANT_DEFAULT_PROVIDER` to the provider you wish to be the default.
-For example, if you use Vagrant with VMware Fusion, you can set the environmental variable to `vmware_fusion` and it will be your default.
+For example, if you use Vagrant with VMware Fusion, you can set the environmental variable to `vmware_desktop` and it will be your default.